phoenixframework/phoenix/guides/routing.md

 end
 ```

-The above assumes there is a plug called `MyApp.Authentication` that performs authentication and is now part of the `:auth` pipeline.
+The above assumes there is a plug called `HelloWeb.Authentication` that performs authentication and is now part of the `:auth` pipeline.

 Note that pipelines themselves are plugs, so we can plug a pipeline inside another pipeline.
 For example, we could rewrite the `review_checks` pipeline above to automatically invoke `browser`, simplifying the downstream pipeline call: